Cinere–Jagorawi Toll Road

 Cinere–Jagorawi Toll Road or Cijago Toll Road is a 14.64 km toll road which extends from Cimanggis to Cinere in West Java, Indonesia.
-This toll road is part of the Jakarta Outer Ring Road 2.
+This toll road is the part of the Jakarta Outer Ring Road 2.
 The toll road is connected to Jagorawi Toll Road, Depok-Antasari Toll Road and Cinere-Serpong Toll Road.
-Section 1 from Cisalak to Jagorawi was inaugurated on January 27, 2012, which is 3.7 km in length.
-The toll road is expected to be completed by the end of 2018.
-Metro and long distance and long or medium distances from Depok can use this toll road, without passing Lenteng Agung and Pasar Minggu.
+Section 1 from Cisalak to Jagorawi was inaugurated on Friday, 27 January 2012, which is 3.7 km in length.
+Section 2 from Cisalak to Beji (5.5 kilometers (3.42 mi)) was opened for public on Saturday, 28 September 2019.
+With the completion of the remaining 3.31 kilometers (2.05 mi) and 2.19 kilometers (1.36 mi) of section that spans from Beji to Cinere, the toll road was completely opened for public on Friday, 22 December 2023.

+Metro, long or medium distances from and to Depok can use this toll road, without passing Lenteng Agung and Pasar Minggu.

 Sections

 The toll road is divided into three sections.
-Section 1 and I is operational while section III is under construction.
+All section are fully operational.